MicrosoftDocs/office-developer-lync-evergreen-docs/docs/schema/dndstate-category-instance-value-element.md

 ## Remarks

 This is a [state\[@type='userState'\] element](state-element.md) category instance with a registered category name of dndState.
-It is used as a Boolean flag to block incoming calls from any members of the container in which this category instance is published.
+It's used as a Boolean flag to block incoming calls from any members of the container in which this category instance is published.

 ## Element information